 Community Minded People

-In recent years Tupper Lake has become well-known for their community-minded spirit due to the grassroots volunteer effort that has been operating Big Tupper Ski Area.
+In recent years Tupper Lake has become well-known for its community-minded spirit due to the grassroots volunteer effort that has been operating Big Tupper Ski Area.
 But this wasn't the first time that residents of Tupper Lake have come together to make something big happen.
 It is this single fact that I think makes Tupper Lake so special.
 Many other big projects were successfully executed over the years after a little brainstorming over a cup of coffee at the local diner, or a cold beer at the corner tavern.
 Did you know that it was a grassroots effort that started the state-of-the-art Wild Center in Tupper Lake, as well as the new and growing Adirondack Public Observatory?
 It goes back even further though.
 In the 1920s with an amazing amount of forethought and spirit, the community raised $20,000 to purchase a 160-acre tract of land known as Hosley Farm.
-They purchased to land to sell it to the Federal Government for $1 so that they would build Sunmount Veterans Hospital.
+They purchased land to sell it to the Federal Government for $1 so that they would build Sunmount Veterans Hospital.
 Today, Sunmount operates as a development center and is still a major part of Tupper Lake's economy.

 Come Learn For Yourself...

 I don't stand alone when I say Tupper Lake is a unique and special place.
 Sometimes, you might ask yourself "why?" when you are trying to navigate around two downtowns, or you smell the lovely scent of fresh donuts coming from the laundromat.
-Rest assured, you are doing something right, you are experiencing first-hand what a authentic Adirondack Community is all about: the people!
+Rest assured, you are doing something right, you are experiencing first-hand what an authentic Adirondack Community is all about: the people!

 Plan a trip, book a room, and come see for yourself why we feel so lucky to call it home!